bailey27/cppcryptfs/README.md

 cppcryptfs seems to work.
 It passes 169/171 of the tests in [winfstest](https://github.com/dimov-cz/winfstest).

 The two failures are due to file sharing issues.
 Due to the nature of how gocryptfs is designed (namely that it is impossible to write to a file unless you are also able to read from it), it is probably impossible to pass these two tests.
-And it is the opinion of the developer of cppcryptfs that these failures probably don't matter.
+It is the opinion of the developer of cppcryptfs that these failures probably don't matter.

 Build Requirements
 -------